nickc124/egg-fries/README.md

 ## the apcsa exam
 1.  reading test:
-    ,to much reading and understanding hte task at hand ,learn to chunk test into code chunks
+    ,to much reading and understanding the task given ,learn to chunk test prompts into code chunks
 2. classes:
    make class
    ,make methods
-   ,make vars
+   ,make private vars
-   ,normal classes
+   ,normal class creation
 3. ArrayList:
    include 'new ArrayList<obj>();'
-   ,use JQR
+   ,use JQR for ArrayList methods
 4. 2D Array:
    int[rows][cols]
-   ,know how to cycle through
+   ,know how to cycle through each row and col